Does a felony conviction affect the right to vote in Florida?

 In the 2018 General Election, Florida voters approved Amendment 4 to the Florida Constitution, effective January 8, 2019.
 The ballot summary stated: “This amendment restores the voting rights of Floridians with felony convictions after they complete all terms of their sentence including parole or probation.
 The amendment would not apply to those convicted of murder or sexual offenses, who would continue to be permanently barred from voting unless the Governor and Cabinet vote to restore their voting rights on a case by case basis.”

 For current information, see Constitutional Amendment 4/Felon Voting Rights

 What is the process to determine a voter’s status as it relates to a felony conviction?

-- Within seven (7) days of receipt of the information packet, the Supervisor of Elections sends the following items to the voter:
+- If the Supervisor of Elections confirms the potential ineligibility, within seven (7) days of receipt of the information packet, they will send the following items to the voter:

 - The basis for ineligibility

 - A copy of documentation indicating potential ineligibility